khromov/wp-wp-views-view-template-widget/readme.txt

 *Basic usage*

 * Activate Views for Wordpress
-* Create a View Template
+* Create a Content Template
-* Add a WP Views Template widget to your site
+* Add a WP Views Content Template widget to your site

 The title field supports shortcodes, so you can easily use a wpv- shortcode in the widget title.